bukhari-syed/bukhari-syed/README.md

 - 🧩 Ask me about: machine learning concepts, cloud data workflows & data structures and algorithms
 - 🙋‍♂️ Pronouns: he/him
 - 🎭 Fun fact: I'm a published poet, and now training for my first half marathon!
-- 👋 Projects: i'm always keen on working on new projects. reach out to me if you would like to work on a data project!